Create virtual drive of any folder from windows command prompt

 drive1: Specifies a virtual drive to which you want to assign a path.

-[drive2:]path Specifies a physical drive and path you want to assign to
+[drive2:] path Specifies a physical drive and path you want to assign to a virtual drive.

 /D Deletes a substituted (virtual) drive.